Dental implant surgery can either be performed in-chair at Fremantle Implants, or in a theatre setting at Southbank Day Surgery in South Perth.

 Adjunct surgical procedures, such as bone grafts, may be performed at the same time as the implant placement.

-Choosing the Best Approach The choice of one or two-stage surgery primarily depends on how best to reconstruct the soft tissue around the lost or extracted teeth, and how to maximise osteointegration.
+The choice of one or two-stage surgery primarily depends on how best to reconstruct the soft tissue around the lost or extracted teeth, and how to maximise osteointegration.
 Both of these are key factors for the long term success of your implant.

 We can help you understand your options, and recommend the best approach for your specific situation.